-Skip to 0 minutes and 14 secondsIn the previous lecture we learned that the brain is one of the largest organs of the body.
+Skip to 0 minutes and 0 seconds[music] The brain is one of the largest organs of the body.
 This is true but what's also true is that the brain only accounts for about two percent of the body weight and despite that it is responsible for about 20% of the resting metabolic rate.
 That is one fifth of the energy consumption of the entire body when it is not involved in any activity.
 To make a comparison, the energy consumed by one gram of brain during a minute of an average day is the same of a gram of leg muscle when we are running a marathon.
 How does the brain consume all of these energy and how does it get it?

-Skip to 1 minute and 53 secondsIn fact the brain storesonly one hundredth glycogen of what a liver weighting the same would do.
+Skip to 1 minute and 43 secondsIn fact, the brain stores only one hundredth glycogen of what a liver weighting the same would do.
 So, to, function properly, it needs a constant supply of nutrients such as glucose.
 In the popular culture it's often said that the brain needs carbohydrates to work.
 Is that true?
 Can the brain be refueled with any admissible source of energy or is it specific in its requirements?
 It turns out that the correct answer is the latter.
 The adult brain uses almost exclusively glucose as fuel, Though in the first months of life and during prolonged starvation it can use other sources of energy to such as lactate or ketone bodies.